7 ways WELL protects patient health information

 There’s no shortage of headlines on data breaches in healthcare.

-These frequent revelations erode consumer trust in health systems to protect their sensitive information and send a chilling warning to chief information officers — protect PHI or risk millions in fines and litigation.
+Once again, federal agencies warn that cybercriminals are unleashing ransomeware attacks against the U.S. healthcare system designed to lock up hospital information systems.
+These and other frequent revelations erode consumer trust in health systems to protect patient data.
+And they send a chilling warning to chief information officers — protect PHI or risk millions in fines and litigation.

-Third-party vendors, which health systems rely on for care delivery and coordination, present an additional vulnerability — any weakness in their security is a weakness in yours.
+Health systems rely on third-party vendors for care delivery and coordination.
+But they present an additional vulnerability.
+Any weakness in their security is a weakness in yours.

 #1 Security starts with people

-Research published in the Journal of the American Medical Association found that more than half of data breaches in healthcare were triggered by internal negligence — that is, human errors.
-At WELL, we take this risk to heart and conduct security and compliance training upon hire and regularly throughout the year.
-Additionally, prior to receiving access to systems, employees are required to complete additional compliance and best practices training and to acknowledge their understanding of our acceptable use policies.
+Research published in the Journal of the American Medical Association found that more than half of data breaches in healthcare were triggered by internal negligence.
+Carelessness.
+At WELL, we take this risk to heart.
+We conduct security and compliance training upon hire and regularly throughout the year.
+Additionally, prior to receiving access to systems, employees must complete additional compliance and best practices training.
+They also must acknowledge their understanding of our acceptable use policies.

 #2 Maintain an information security management program

-WELL guards patient health information carefully and is fully committed to deploying and enforcing the latest information security frameworks to protect the integrity, confidentiality, and availability of the data we receive.
+WELL guards patient health information carefully and remains fully committed to deploying and enforcing the latest information security frameworks.
+We will protect the integrity, confidentiality, and availability of the data we receive.

 We maintain a comprehensive written information security program that covers all aspects of our information security practices, policies, and procedures, including all 19 domains of HITRUST.